Would you like to engage in Science, Technology, Engineering, and Mathematics projects?

 - A registered community college student during the application process and program.

-- Able to commit to a six month relationship with NASA JSC, including a three-day experience at NASA.
+- Able to commit to a six month relationship with NASA JSC, including a two-day experience at NASA.

 - Able to complete requirements established by your community college district.